pingcap/blog/2017-07-20-tidbinternal3.md

 ## <span id="implementation">The implementation of Scheduling</span>

-Now let’s see the schedule process.
+Now let's see the schedule process.

 PD gets the detail data of the cluster by constantly gathering information through heartbeats of Store or Leader.
 Based on this information and the schedule policies, PD generates the operating sequence, and then checks whether there is an operation to be performed on this Region when receiving a heartbeat sent by the Region Leader.
 PD returns the upcoming operation to Region Leader through the reply message of the heartbeat and then monitors the execution result in the next heartbeat.
 These operations are just suggestions to Region Leader, which are not guaranteed to be executed.
 It is the Region Leader that decides to whether and when to execute according to its current state.

 ## <span id="summary">Summary</span>

 This blog discloses information you might not find elsewhere.
-We hope that you’ve had a better understanding about what needs to be considered to build a distributed storage system for scheduling and how to decouple policies and implementation to support a more flexible expansion of policy.
+We hope that you've had a better understanding about what needs to be considered to build a distributed storage system for scheduling and how to decouple policies and implementation to support a more flexible expansion of policy.

 We hope these three blogs ([Data Storage](https://pingcap.github.io/blog/2017/07/11/tidbinternal1), [Computing](https://pingcap.github.io/blog/2017/07/11/tidbinternal2), and [Scheduling](https://pingcap.github.io/blog/2017/07/20/tidbinternal3)) can help you understand the basic concepts and implementation principles of TiDB.
 In the future, more blogs about TiDB from code to architecture are on their way!